Aaron-LW/Random-Unity-Game/README.md

 - F to give pickaxe
 - G to remove pickaxe
 - Left click on geysirs to mine
+- E on Terminals (yellow boxes) to sell spice
 <br>

 **How to install:**